openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

 - `expires_at` (string, ISO 8601 extended format date time with microseconds)

+  Deprecated as of Juno release in favor of `audit_id` and `audit_chain_id`.
+  If an expires_at exists in the revocation event, it will continue to be utilized to match tokens.

   Specifies the exact expiration time of one or more tokens to be revoked.

   This attribute is useful for revoking chains of tokens, such as those produced when